Donciop/Discord_Wordsy/README.md

 ## Adding bot to your server

 You can add this bot directly to your Discord server here: [Add me!](https://discord.com/api/oauth2/authorize?client_id=934989894995021866&permissions=101376&scope=bot) or you can join our [Discord server](https://discord.gg/e5daMkFVJP) directly to maybe ask some questions!

-However, this bot is not fully configured for being on multiple servers.
-It's still in early development.
-If you really want this bot on your Discord server, feel free to contact me on our Discord server.